-Metabolic Bone Disease is most commonly caused by a lack of dietary calcium and insufficient lighting (chameleons require at least 12 hours of UV-B light daily to properly process their food’s calcium content).
+Metabolic Bone Disease is most commonly caused by a lack of dietary calcium and insufficient lighting (chameleons require at least 12 hours of UV-B light daily to process their food’s calcium content properly).

-Thankfully, MBD can easily be prevented by making sure they receive enough calcium in their diet (check with your vet), and by using a high-quality UVB light like the Zoo Med Reptisun 5.0 T5 HO lamp.
+Thankfully, MBD can easily be prevented by ensuring they receive enough calcium in their diet (check with your vet) and by using a high-quality UVB light like this one on Amazon.

 What to Do if Your Chameleon is Dying from MBD

-I may sound like a song on repeat here, but I can’t stress enough that if your chameleon is showing signs that it is dying from MBD, do not hesitate to schedule an appointment with your reptile veterinarian.
+I may sound like a song on repeat here, but I can’t stress enough that if your chameleon shows signs that it is dying from MBD, do not hesitate to schedule an appointment with your reptile veterinarian.

-You may also need to start administering a calcium supplement like Miner-ALL Indoor and replace your UVB light bulbs for new ones or buy a better quality lamp like the one mentioned above.
+You may also need to start administering a calcium supplement like this one and replace your UVB light bulbs with new ones or buy a better quality lamp like the one mentioned above.